-- 11. If your campus rewards community engagement in promotion and tenure policies (at tenure granting institutions) please address the following, where applicable: (Maximum word count of 500 words per response) - A. Describe how policies reward faculty for community engaged teaching and learning, research, creative activity, and service.
-Provide examples of policy descriptions that support community engagement in each of the faculty roles below: - i.
+11. In the period since your last classification, if you made revisions to faculty community engagement reward policies to promotion and tenure (at tenure granting campuses), please address the following where applicable.
+(Maximum word count of 500 words per response)

+A.Describe how community engagement is rewarded to faculty for community engaged teaching and learning, research, creative activity, and service.
+Provide examples of policy descriptions that support community engagement in each of the faculty roles below:

+- i.
 Community engaged teaching and learning - ii.
 Community engaged research and creative activity - iii.
-Community engagement as a form of service - Community-engaged scholarship may occur within each of the three traditional faculty roles of teaching, research/creative activity, and service.
+Community engagement as a form of service

+Community-engaged scholarship may occur within each of the three traditional faculty roles of teaching, research/creative activity, and service.
 While these roles are often integrated, policies often differentiate among these roles.
-Therefore, this question asks that you provide the specific text rewarding community engagement from each of the three faculty roles to demonstrate the scope and breadth of the policies as they pertain to reviewing and rewarding community-engaged scholarship. - B. Cite three examples of college/school and/or department-level policies with text taken directly from policy documents that specifically reward faculty for community engagement across teaching, research, creative activity, and service.
+Therefore, this question asks that you provide the specific text rewarding community engagement from each of the three faculty roles to demonstrate the scope and breadth of the policies as they pertain to reviewing and rewarding community-engaged scholarship.

+B. Cite three examples of college/school and/or department-level policies with text taken directly from policy documents that specifically reward faculty for community engagement across teaching, research, creative activity, and service.
 Describe the pervasiveness of policies outlined.
-(Maximum word count of 500 words) - A strong indicator of institutionalization of community engagement into faculty culture is that there are policies and practices explicitly valuing community engagement closest to the disciplinary and professional academic units of the faculty member.
+(Maximum word count of 500 words)

+A strong indicator of institutionalization of community engagement into faculty culture is that there are policies and practices explicitly valuing community engagement closest to the disciplinary and professional academic units of the faculty member.
 This question asks for evidence of faculty rewards for community engagement within the academic home of the faculty member.